thiagopbarnabe/dapper-tutorial/docs/pages/api/dapper/buffered.md

 - Default: True

 A buffered query return the entire reader at once.
-This is ideal in most scenario.
+That is ideal in most scenario.

 A non-buffered query is equivalent as streaming.
 You only load objects on demand.
-This can be useful for very large query to reduce memory usage.
+That can be useful for a very large query to reduce memory usage.

 {% highlight csharp %}
 string sqlInvoices = "SELECT * FROM Invoice;";